 Is it necessary to perform ASCA testing more than once?

 Testing is usually only performed once, to help distinguish between CD and UC.
+Once a decision has been made, there is generally no need for repeat testing.
 It is typical to order tests for the two classes of antibody, ASCA IgG and ASCA IgA, at the same time.
 However, if only one of the types was initially ordered, then the other type (or more likely both) may be ordered at a later date.

 Will ASCA go away once they have developed?